heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 3. Assuming successful verification, AWS STS then responds to the workload with temporary credentials, including a secret access key, for use with any further AWS service.

+--- back

+# Acknowledgments
+{:numbered="false"}

+The authors would like to thank the following people for contributions to this document: Evan Gilman, Pieter Kasselman, Darin McAdams, and Arndt Schwenkschuster.